-The 2,705 m high Corno Bianco in the northern Sarentino Alps is located between the Val Sarentino and the Val di Giovo, a side valley of the Alta Valle Isarco.
-Its slopes descend to the Sennerbergalm mountain pasture, the Oberbergtal valley in the Val Sarentino and to the Passo di Pennes and Giogo di Frane ridges.
+The 2,705 m high Corno Bianco in the northern Sarentino Alps is located between the Val Sarentino valley and the Val di Giovo, a side valley of the upper Valle Isarco valley.
+Its slopes descend to the Sennerbergalm mountain pasture, the Oberberg Valley in the Val Sarentino and to the Passo di Pennes mountain pass and the Giogo di Frane ridge.

-The Corno Bianco was climbed in 1822 for the first time.
-Today the normal path proceeds from the 2,590 m high Giogo di Frane (Gerölljoch, in German) across the south flank to the summit.
-A bit of climbing is necessary.
-Starting point for this hike can be the Passo di Pennes ridge (2.5 hours), the Oberbergtal valley (possible also as demanding ski tour) or the Val Passiria.
+Mt.
+Corno Bianco was climbed in 1822 for the first time.
+Nowadays, the normal path proceeds from the 2,590 m high Giogo di Frane ridge across the south flank to the summit - a bit of climbing is necessary.
+Starting point for this hike can be the Passo di Pennes (2.5 hours), the Oberberg Valley (possible also as demanding ski tour) or the Val Passiria valley.

-The Corno Bianco is located along the so-called Horseshoe Tour, a high route which offers the possibility to hike through the Sarentino Alps within seven days.
-The mountain with its 2,705 m height is not the highest one in this area, but it offers a fantastic panoramic view so that it is well-known all around.
+The peak is located along the Horseshoe High Route which offers the possibility to hike through the Sarentino Alps within seven days.
+With its 2,705 m a.s.l., Mt.
+Corno Bianco is not the highest peak in this area, but it offers a panoramic view so that it is well-known as a panoramic mountain.